-In honor of Fuzz’s first day at Brownie Day Camp, I made a quick batch of brownies – but not just any brownies.
-I used an America’s Test Kitchen recipe and made the brownies with top quality chocolate.
+In honor of Fuzz’s first day at Brownie Day Camp, I made a quick batch of fudge brownies – but not just any brownies.
+I used an old Cook’s Illustrated recipe and made the brownies with top quality chocolate.
+Also known as Chewy Triple Fudge Brownies, they contain three different types of chocolate including unsweetened, semisweet and cocoa powder.

 - 3 tablespoons unsweetened cocoa powder